This post may contain affiliate links.

 Ingredients for a recipe that details how to make onion gravy.

-• Plain flour – Regular baking plain flour
+• Plain flour – Regular baking plain flour.
+(All-purpose flour in the US.)

-• Beef stock – Pre-made using a cube is fine
+• Beef stock – Pre-made using a stock cube (bouillon cube) is fine.

 How to make Onion Gravy